odoo/documentation/content/contributing/documentation/rst_cheat_sheet.rst

 \*\*line of text\*\* with \*markup\* symbols`` is rendered as “this \*\*line of text\*\* with
 \*markup\* symbols”.

-When it comes to backticks (`````), which are used in many case such as :ref:`hyperlink references
+When it comes to backticks (`````), which are used in many cases such as :ref:`external hyperlinks
-<contributing/hyperlink-references>`, using backslashes for escaping is no longer an option because
+<contributing/external-hyperlinks>`, using backslashes for escaping is no longer an option because
 the outer backticks interpret enclosed backslashes and thus prevent them from escaping inner backticks.
 For instance, ```\`this formatting\```` produces an ``[UNKNOWN NODE title_reference]`` error.
 Instead, `````this formatting````` should be used to produce the following result: